Singapore Turf Club: Queen Elizabeth II Cup

 On 20 February 1972, Her Majesty, Queen Elizabeth II, together with Prince Philip and Princess Anne, visited the Club for the Queen Elizabeth II Cup during her state visit to the Republic.
 The Cup race to commemorate her visit ran over 2,200m and offered a prizemoney of $35,000.
 A 26,000-strong crowd showed up to see the Royal Family.

 After 34 years, Queen Elizabeth II paid a second visit to Singapore Turf Club with Prince Philip on 18 March 2006, once again gracing the race named after her.
 To mark the grand occasion, the Club increased the Queen Elizabeth II Cup prizemoney from $250,000 to $350,000.

 Today, together with Raffles Cup, Queen Elizabeth II Cup acts as a lead-up to the Singapore Gold Cup.
 It runs over 1,800m with a prize purse of $300,000.

 Trainer Teh Choon Beng holds the record for most wins – eight (from 1977 to 1997).
 Jockeys Oo Khuang Liang (1985, 1995 and 1999) and Vlad Duric (2017, 2019 and 2020) have won three times each.

 Betting

 Since 7 January 2019, wagering operations on horse racing have been transferred to Singapore Pools.
 All wagering on both Singapore and simulcast races is operated and administered by Singapore Pools.

 Types of bets offered are Win, Place, Forecast, Place Forecast, Tierce, Trio and Quartet.

 Events and Entertainment

-Singapore Turf Club resides within the Northern Region, with scenic natural views and vast expanses of greenery, open spaces and biodiversity.
-The scenic greenery and open spaces evoke a natural, rustic feel that enhances visitors’ sensory experiences and makes it an ideal venue for sports and recreation activities.

-The Club has partnered the community to create unique recreational experiences using its unique spaces and facilities.
-Both leisure and competitive sporting activities have been held at the Club, including past events like open houses, sport fiestas, running, cycling, concerts, as well as night and creative markets like Shilin Night Market, Artbox and Farmer's Market and bazaars.
+Singapore Turf Club resides within the Northern Region.

 The Club leases event spaces for corporate functions and other events, from weddings and luncheons to seminars and conferences.

-Over the years, the Club has engaged the community and opened its doors to numerous curated leisure and recreation events that promote social cohesion and inclusion within the community.
-The Club supported a host of community and social causes, including raising funds through charity races and other community engagement initiatives.
-A progressive member of the community, the Club continues to tap on its vast and lush landscape to explore innovative and creative ways to engage the community.